KQM-git/TCL/characters/electro/fischl.md

 * At edges of long range attacks, it may not trigger since they must be within a certain range of the active character.
 * There is a 0.5s ICD between A4 procs.
 * The bolt from **Undone Be Thy Sinful Hex** targets the closest enemy to the character, which could be a separate enemy from whom a reaction was triggered.
+* A4 benefits from The Stringless' passive
+* A4 can crit
 {% endtab %}
 {% endtabs %}